Updated: June 3, 2026

 Does opening a secured card hurt your credit score at first?

 Yes, briefly.
-Applying for a secured card triggers a hard inquiry, which typically reduces your score by 5–10 points.
+Applying for a secured card triggers a hard inquiry, which typically reduces your score by two to five points.
 Opening the account also temporarily lowers your average account age.
-Both effects are short-lived — usually reversed within 3–6 months as on-time payments accumulate and the new credit limit lowers your overall utilization ratio.
+Both effects are short-lived — usually reversed within three to six months as on-time payments accumulate and the new credit limit lowers your overall utilization ratio.
 The temporary dip is a worthwhile trade for the 12–18 months of positive history that follows.

 Can I use a regular checking account to build credit?